Advice > Software engineering

 • Managed a project

-• Took an initiative
+• Took the initiative to...

 • Set a vision